 On this page you will find all the information you will need about becoming a bar or bat mitzvah at Beth Haverim Shir Shalom.
 Please scroll down to read all the topics and find links to all the forms you need.
-If you have any questions, please contact the office.

 Now Offering – B’nei Mitzvah”quick help” for students and parents